gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Finally, the joining node uses the information received in the Joining Response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.

-In case the application requires backward security, the Group Manager rekeys the group upon the new node's joining {{sec-group-rekeying-process}}.
+If the application requires backward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{sec-group-rekeying-process}}).
+As a consequence, the joining node is not able to access secure communication in the group occurred prior its joining.

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}